alexej-schelle/MonteCarloPriceSpectrum/README.md

 -3- : Free support is provided per email at support@krealix.de.

 -4- : For more explicit consulting and discussions, please schedule a meeting at https://calendly.com/alexej-schelle/.

+Note : Please note that besides that the Python routine works well, a rigorous mathematical proof for the approach to approxiamte a multiplayer Nash equlibrium is so far still missing.